axelarnetwork/interchain-token-service/contracts/hedera/README.md

 - `InterchainTokenDeployer.sol` `deployedAddress` is not supported, since HTS tokens don't have deterministic addresses.
 - `interchainTokenAddress` was removed from `InterchainTokenService.sol`, since HTS tokens don't have deterministic addresses. `registeredTokenAddress` should be used instead.
 - `transmitInterchainTransfer` was removed from `InterchainTokenService.sol` since it's meant to be called from an `InterchainToken` contract, which is not used.
-- When creating a new interchain token, `InterchainTokenService` and `TokenManager` are associated with the token.
+- When creating a new interchain token, `TokenManager` is automatically associated with the token, as the creator.
-- `initialSupply` isn't supported when deploying a new interchain token.
-To receive tokens, an account needs to previously associate with the token, thus it cannot immediately receive tokens after creation.
-(TODO explain why auto associations aren't used.)
 - Both HTS tokens and ERC20 tokens are supported for registration.